whily/calendarlookup/README.md

 Calendar Lookup
 ===============

-World Metro is An Android app to convert between historical Chinese calendar and Julian/Gregorian calendar.
+Calendar Lookup is An Android app to convert between historical Chinese calendar and Julian/Gregorian calendar.
 It is currently under development and is expected to have following features: